openrewrite/rewrite-docs/reference/recipes/java/cleanup/replaceduplicatestringliterals.md

 # Replace duplicate `String` literals

 ** org.openrewrite.java.cleanup.ReplaceDuplicateStringLiterals**
 _Replaces `String` literals with a length of 5 or greater repeated a minimum of 3 times.
 Qualified `String` literals include final Strings, method invocations, and new class invocations.
 Adds a new `private static final String` or uses an existing equivalent class field.
 A new variable name will be generated based on the literal value if an existing field does not exist.
-The generated name will appends a numeric value to the variable name if a name already exists in the compilation unit._
+The generated name will append a numeric value to the variable name if a name already exists in the compilation unit._

 ### Tags